sarahjburton/MCB185-2022/GUMPY.md

 symbols: 0 and 1.
 In base 10 (ordinary decimal) there are 10 symbols: 0, 1, 2,
 3, 4, 5, 6, 7, 8 , and 9.
 In base 16 (hexidecimal), there are 16 symbols: 0, 1,
 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, and F. So the symbol "B" in hexidecimal
 means "11" in decimal.
+To specify that a number is in hex, it is proceeded with "0x".
+Therefore "0x10" is 16 (1 value in the 16s and nothing in the 1s).

 Have you ever seen internet addresses of the form 192.168.1.1?
 Ever wondered what those 4 numbers are?
 Each one is a byte.
 So each one can have a value from "0b00000000" to "0b11111111".
 In other words, each value can be from "0x00" to "0xFF".
 Or more familiarly, from 0 to 255.
 These same byte notations are used all over the place in computers.
-You might have seen colors such as "FF0000" or "FF00FF" (those are red and magenta respectively).
-Or you may have had to use the MAC address of your network adapater, which may have looked like "f0:18:98:e9:f2:be" (upper and lowercase don't matter in hexidecimal).
+For example, you may have had to dig up the MAC (media access control) address of your network adapater, which may have looked like "f0:18:98:e9:f2:be".
+Each of those number-like things separated by a colon is a byte in the range of 00-ff (upper and lowercase don't matter in hexidecimal).

+### Colorspace ###

+Another place you may have seen hexidecimal notation is to represent colors.
+In a computer, color is made by mixing three colors of light: red, green, and blue.
+Each of those colors can have an intensity from 0 to 255, which in hex is 00-FF.
+For example, if you want to make bright red, you use FF in the red channel, 00 in the green channel, and 00 in the blue channel.
+The most efficient way to write this is to mash them all together as FF0000.
+This can also be written as 0xFF0000 or even #FF0000.

+Here are some common colors:

++ FF0000 Red (only the red channel)
++ 00FF00 Green (only the green channel)
++ 0000FF Blue (only the blue channel)
++ 000000 Black (all channels off)
++ FFFFFF White (all channels on)
++ 808080 Gray (all channels at half)

+If you think about the color spectrum, yellow is halfway between red and green.
+So how do we make a color halfway between the two?
+By turning on those two channels.
+Similarly, halfway between green and blue is cyan.
+If you think of the spectrum as a circle rather than a line, then halfway between blue and red is magenta.

++ FFFF00 Yellow
++ 00FFFF Cyan
++ FF00FF Magenta

+What about the other colors, such as orange?
+Orange isn't halfway between any of the channels.
+However, it is halfway between red and yellow.
+To make orange, we have to decrease the green channel so that the average is closer to red.
+How about we cut the green in half?
+FF8000 = Orange.

+At this point, you're probably asking yourself, "but what about all of that stuff I learned in art class where red + green = brown?".
+Paints are pigments, not sources of life.
+You have to think about those in the absorption spectrum.
+Red pigment block green and blue, allowing red to come through.
+Similarly, green pigment blocks red and blue, allowing green to come through.
+When you mix pigments, you average the absorptive properties of the two.
+So red + green pigments completely block the blue spectrum and allow about half of the red and green to come through.
+If we were to express that in hex it would look like 808000, which is a dark yellow, which might as well be brown.

+### Back to Binary ###

-So now it's time to understand the difference between text an binary.
+So now it's time to understand the difference between text and binary files.
 A text file typically uses only the 7 bits defined by ASCII (American Standard Code for Information Interchange).
 That is, each byte is confined to the range from 0 to 127.
 In binary that's "0b00000000" to "0b01111111".
 In hex, that's "0x00" to "0x7F".
 All of the numbers equal to or greater than than "0b10000000" or "0x80" or 128 are outside the ACSII space.
+Any file using values outside of ASCII is binary.

 In a plain text file, every symbol (e.g letter or punctuation) has a corresponding value in the range of 0-127.
 For example, captial "A" is "0b01000001" or "0x41" or 65 (decimal).
 Similarly, capital "B" is "0b01000010" or "0x42" or 66.
 The numbers from 0-9 are in ASCII slots 48-57, the capital letters are 65-90, the lowercase letters are 97-122, and other symbols are in various places (32-47, 58-64, 91-96, 123-127).
 Everything below 32 is invisible.

 At this point you may be wondering about other alphabets and how they get encoded in a computer.
-Surely you can't fit all of the symbols in human language into the range of 0-127.
+Surely you can't fit all of the symbols in known human language into the range of 0-127.
 You can't.
-There are multi-byte encodings that offer many more symbols.
+However, there are multi-byte encodings that offer many more symbols.
 But for now, we are only considering ASCII.

 ### Formatting Plain Text ###